ibm-security-verify/verify-sdk-ios/sdk/authentication/README.md

 ### Importing the SDK

-Add the following import statement to the `.swift` files you want to reference the Verify Authentication SDK.
+Add the following import statement to the `.swift` files you want to reference the Authentication SDK.

 ```swift
 import Authentication